reiver/golang-backend-training/chapters/outputting/README.md

 After you have done that, do a `go build`, and make sure you get the same output as before.

+## Sub-Package

+Let's move the _form letter_ function into its own sub-directory package.

 -------------------------

 [⏮](../../README.md) [⏭️](../flagging/README.md)